-Openness allows you to listen to opinions you don’t like and still consider their validity.
+Openness is a soft skill that enables you to listen to opinions you don’t like and still consider their validity.

 Learning to be open to the opinion of someone you disagree with is impossible until you learn to master your defensive emotional trigger response.